lxie-0709/TeloComp/README.md

     sh install.sh
     source ~/.bashrc

-&emsp; ### 3.Finally, verify that it is installed correctly and can be executed by the following command：
+### &emsp;3.Finally, verify that it is installed correctly and can be executed by the following command：

     telocomp_s1 -h
     telocomp_s2 -h